muon-build/muon/CONTRIBUTING.md

 You may be wondering, what about resource cleanup?
 Garbage collection?
 Muon's current approach is to cleanup only once at the very end.
 Why?
-Meson is not a Turing complete language, so we don't need to worry about long running programs.
+Meson is not a turing-complete language, so we don't need to worry about long running programs.
-Furthermore, comparing `meson setup` to `muon setup` on this project tells us that we are still doing far better than `meson`.
+Furthermore, comparing `meson setup` to `muon setup` on this project tells us that even with this naive approach, we are still doing far better than `meson`.

 meson setup build:
-total heap usage: 42,069 allocs, 41,566 frees, 58,483,921 bytes allocated
+total heap usage: 48,266 allocs, 47,764 frees, 57,225,893 bytes allocated

 muon setup build:
-total heap usage: 2,293 allocs, 943 frees, 1,013,280 bytes allocated
+total heap usage: 359 allocs, 214 frees, 880,987 bytes allocated